manavchaudhary1/CLI-FFMPEG/README.md

 **Linux/WSL**

-make sure you are in root directory of projet
+make sure you are in root directory of project

 ```
 chmod +x build.sh